 }

-- Multiple links can be placed within a card (categories, tags, author links, etc.)
+- Place multiple links within a card (category, tag, author links, etc.)

-This way, the entire card becomes a single link, so "View details" becomes a natural choice.<span>It will be.
+With this approach, since the entire card becomes a single link, "View details" naturally becomes a .

 <article class="article-card" aria-labelledby="article-title">